-Many of the microscopic organisms including yeasts like Malassezia, that live in large communities on the skin helps to protect the human beings from infections and other pathogens that can cause disease.
+Many of the microscopic organisms including yeasts like Malassezia, that live in large communities on the skin help to protect human beings from infections and other pathogens that can cause disease.
 They live alongside the body’s cells in symbiotic relationships, with skin cells and other tiny organisms supporting and benefitting each other.
 They normally don’t cause any health problems.

-But, sometimes the yeast Malassezia can grow out of control and affect the natural colour or pigmentation of the skin.
+But, sometimes the yeast Malassezia can grow out of control and affect the natural color or pigmentation of the skin.
 When it happens, an individual may develop patches of the skin that are lighter or darker than the surrounding skin which is non-contagious in nature.

 This skin condition can occur in people of all age groups but it is more common in young adults and adolescents.

 Tinea versicolor that develops in people having dark skin may result in the loss of color of the skin, known as hypopigmentation whereas in some people, the skin may become darken instead of lightening.
 This condition is known as hyperpigmentation.

 Tinea Versicolor is caused due to the infection caused by yeast Malassezia that grows rapidly on the surface of the skin.
 Some of the factors that may contribute to the growth of this yeast on the skin are: